-Subterranean termites in multi-level buildings are lured into Xterm™ AG Bait Station, then travel back to their nest to share the bait with their nest mates.
+Subterranean termites in multi-level buildings are lured into Xterm™ AG Bait Station, then travel back to their nest to share the bait with their nest mates, where the colony is then eliminated from within.

 Subterranean termites that have infested a landed property being lured into Xterm™ AG Bait Station to feed, then travel back to their nest to share the bait with their nest mates.